 When I used to work in an auto repair shop, the jargon we used when fixing something on a customer’s car was to “R&R” whatever we were fixing, meaning remove and replace.
 So today I decided to R&R my neck.

 In this post, I’ll describe what I did to change the neck.
-I do this for my own records as much as anything.

 The first step is to get the new neck as straight as possible.
 Using a 5.5mm Allen key, I adjusted the truss rod using the coarse adjustment at the base of the neck, until the neck had an ever-so-slight bow to it.